mihret7/Evangadi-Forum-Deployment/README.md

 Welcome to the **Evangadi Forum**! 🚀

-A modern, full-stack Q&A platform built with React, Node.js, and MySQL, designed for vibrant community discussions, knowledge sharing, and collaborative learning.
+A modern, full-stack Q&A platform built with React, Node.js, and PostgreSQL, designed for vibrant community discussions, knowledge sharing, and collaborative learning.
 This project is inspired by the original [Evangadi-Forum repository](https://github.com/mihret7/Evangadi-Forum) and has been deeply enhanced for security, accessibility, and a beautiful user experience.

 ---